 Fiber has become a buzzword in the fight against obesity in recent years.
 A surprising 95 percent of Americans correlate fiber with digestive health.
-This is because fiber-rich foods are generally high in nutrients and help to regulate your digestive track.
+This is because fiber-rich foods are generally high in nutrients and help to regulate your digestive tract.

 Prebiotic fiber shares many of these benefits and more.
-The addition of a prebiotic fiber supplement to your diet can spark impressive gains in digestive health, bone health and weight management, according to recent research from Beneo.
+The addition of a prebiotic fiber supplement to your diet can spark impressive gains in digestive health, bone health, and weight management, according to recent research from Beneo.
 Here’s an in-depth look at each one of those areas from the research and how prebiotics can benefit them.

 A healthy digestive system helps rid the body of waste products that become toxic when they build up.
 Prebiotic fibers such as inulin and oligofructose assist in maintaining digestive health by:

 - Promoting higher, more stable levels of good gut bacteria